rmux Live Agent Console

 AIFACTORY_RMUX_ENABLED=true

 You also need the rmux binary on PATH.
 The Helm chart bundles it under a separate image tag (:vX-rmux).
+If the binary is missing, tasks fall back to the normal PTY path safely (no crash) — you just don't get the live stream.

 Why it's not on by default